FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 3.2 The pre-demo confirmation

-Before any product demo, Brooks scripts a 60-second pre-demo confirmation: re-state what you heard on the discovery call, confirm who will be on the demo, and confirm what "good" looks like at the end.
-This script alone, Brooks claims, doubled demo-to-close rates in the Mr. Inside Sales training cohorts because it eliminated the "demo to nobody" problem where a rep pitches an influencer who can't buy.
+Before any product demo, Brooks scripts a brief pre-demo confirmation: re-state what you heard on the discovery call, confirm who will be on the demo, and confirm what "good" looks like at the end.
+Brooks argues this single step is one of the highest-leverage habits in the book because it eliminates the "demo to nobody" problem — where a rep pitches an influencer who can't buy.

 4. The Demo Open and Trial-Close Sequence